alleaffengaffen/tevbox/README.md

 ## Open Ideas

 - [ ] Run GH workflow every evening checking for left-over servers and sending you a notification
+- [ ] Expose code-server on public interface and thus make tailscale optional